Justice and Other Legislation Amendment Bill 2019

 2.28 pmMr RUSSOSupports

-I rise to speak in support of the Justice and Other Legislation Amendment Bill 2019.2020-05-20View Hansard
+I support the committee's recommendation that the amendments, as proposed in the Justice and Other Legislation Amendment Bill 2019, be passed.2020-05-20View Hansard

 2.52 pmMr McDONALDSupports